Louisiana's 4th congressional district

 Louisiana's 4th congressional district is a congressional district in the U.S. state of Louisiana.
 The district is located in the northwestern part of the state and is based in Shreveport-Bossier City.
 It also includes the cities of Minden, DeRidder, and Ruston, and part of Monroe.
+The district is represented by Republican Mike Johnson, who has served as the Speaker of the House since October 2023.

-The district is currently represented by Republican Mike Johnson, who has served as Speaker of the House of Representatives since October 2023.
 With a Cook Partisan Voting Index rating of R+26, it is the most Republican district in Louisiana.

 History

 The 4th congressional district was created in 1843, the first new district in the state in 20 years.
 It was gained after the 1840 U.S. census.